 - Thirdly, obsessive-compulsive thoughts and behaviours often appear in childhood or adolescence.

 - In briefly, people who suffer from OCD have a higher risk of developing other types of mental disorders.

-Compulsive behaviour can take up a considerable amount of time.
+Compulsive behaviour can take up some time.
 It can impact normal day-to-day activities.
 A person with OCD may find the need to keep washing their hands every time they touch something.
 To sum up, people suffering from OCD are usually aware of their behaviours and know they are excessive.
 This can cause shame, forcing people to keep their condition secret.
 The sooner people with OCD seek effective treatment, the closer they are to regaining control of their mental health.

 Obsessive-compulsive disorder and relationships: How it Affects?

-People who are in a relationship with an obsessive-compulsive disorder partner often find themselves having to often change because of their partner.
-Concerns about locks or germs can become a focal point in everyday communication between the couple.
+People who are in relationships with an OCD partner often find themselves having to often change because of their partner.
+Concerns about locks or germs can become a point in everyday communication between the couple.
 Although OCD does cause challenges to maintain a relationship if you have knowledge on how OCD affects relationships, there are ways to cope.

 OCD is associated with a variety of thought processes which then results in certain behaviour or actions.
 Some of the thought processes people with OCD can identify with are: